ThreeMammals/Ocelot/README.md

 ## Coming up

-You can see what we are working on [here](https://github.com/TomPallister/Ocelot/projects/1)
+You can see what we are working on [here](https://github.com/ThreeMammals/Ocelot/issues).

 ## Contributing

+We love to receive contributions from the community so please keep them coming :)

 Pull requests, issues and commentary welcome!

-No special process just create a request and get in touch either via gitter or create an issue.
+Please complete the relavent template for issues and PRs.
+Sometimes it's worth getting in touch with us to discuss changes before doing any work incase this is something we are already doing or it might not make sense.
+We can also give advice on the easiest way to do things :)

+Finally we mark all existing issues as help wanted, small, medium and large effort.
+If you want to contriute for the first time I suggest looking at a help wanted & small effort issue :)

 ## Things that are currently annoying me

-+ The base OcelotMiddleware lets you access things that are going to be null and doesnt check the response is OK.
-I think the fact you can even call stuff that isnt available is annoying.
-Let alone it be null.

 [![](https://codescene.io/projects/697/status.svg) Get more details at **codescene.io**.](https://codescene.io/projects/697/jobs/latest-successful/results)